 At the end of World War 2 though, there was an economic downturn and job opportunities in hotels and European households became scarce

-But at the time, property prices had also dropped significantly.
+At the time, property prices also dropped significantly.

-Many Hainanese people who were working as chefs for the British swiftly seized the opportunity, and with their savings, bought up places to set up small restaurants and kopitiams.
+Many Hainanese people who were working as chefs for the British quickly seized this opportunity, and with their savings, bought up places to set up small restaurants and kopitiams across the country.

 And if you haven't realised it by now, the term 'kopitiam' is made up of two words – 'kopi' meaning coffee in Bahasa Malaysia and 'tiam' meaning shop in Hokkien.

-And thus began the popular social hubs for Chinese migrants to eat and gather to keep up with local ongoing
+And thus began the popular social hubs for Chinese migrants to gather, eat, and keep up with local ongoing

 The typical kopitiam catered to the average to low-income workers, and all had similar basic white marble tables and green floral porcelain ware.